Jan L. Bergen

 Appointed: Director 2017, Vice Chair 2017-2020

 Highlights: Ms. Bergen is a well-known and highly regarded health care executive who is currently President & Chief Executive Officer of Penn Medicine Lancaster General Health.
 A native of Pennsylvania, she has exceptional leadership and management experience in complex organizations operating in highly regulated environments.
 She also is a trained social worker with a real understanding of the issues and challenges facing children in need and their families.
 Ms. Bergen has served on numerous community, philanthropic, and health care related boards, and currently serves on several non-profit boards as well as a corporate board and the prestigious American Hospital Association Foster G. McGaw Prize Committee.
-Ms. Bergen has extensive experience in how boards work and how to effectively and efficiently guide a nonprofit institution.
-As Vice Chair of the Boards, Ms. Bergen lends her solid understanding of boards to assure sound stewardship of Milton and Catherine Hershey’s philanthropic legacy.
+Ms. Bergen has extensive experience in how boards work and how to effectively and efficiently guide profit and nonprofit institutions.

 • President & Chief Executive Officer, Penn Medicine Lancaster General Health